tschmeissel/just-refactor/README.md

 25:20 add refactoring comments
 31:30 refactor getPaintLeft
 37:20 refactor getReportRow
+44:20 persistance, API and report modules identified and start to refactor

 ## Notes
  When I add a refactoring comment it means this code is not expressing the intent it is doing